MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 To configure the app, use the following steps:

-1. In the app's registration screen, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.
+1. On the app's registration page, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.

 1. Select **Add groups claim** to open the **Edit Groups Claim** screen.